Much has been said—over and over again and usually with well-intentioned sciolism—about those blasted Eagles in The Lord of the Rings.

 Even during the epic events of the First Age, the Eagles are used sparingly, whisking heroes and royals out of peril—and on several occasions, dead bodies!—usually when said heroes already did the valiant or foolish things they had set out to do.
 Sound familiar?

 Right away, this supplication is answered—not with the mercy-killing accuracy he was hoping for but with a flesh-and-bone and many-feathered beast!
-Thorondor swoops down from the sky—presumably saying, “Whoa, chill with the arrow.”—and flies Fingon right up to his chained-up cousin.
+Thorondor swoops down from the sky—presumably saying, “Whoa, chill with the arrow.”—and flies Fingon right up to his chained-up buddy.
 Even in that moment, the Eagle doesn’t just solve their problems; he’s just playing flying carpet for them.
 Fingon is unable break the shackle that binds Maedhros to the mountain, so Maedhros again pleads for mercy killing instead.
-But nope, Fingon got this far with the Eagle’s help and refuses to kill his cousin.
+But nope, Fingon got this far with the Eagle’s help and refuses to kill his friend.
 So he does what a lot of Tolkien’s badass characters do: he maims a guy.
 Maedhros’s hand is hacked off at the wrist, allowing him to escape the bond.
 Then the Eagle flies them both back home.
 It makes all the difference for these two Elves, but the heavy-handed divine intervention that the Eagles represent is always… just so.
 A lift here, a flap there, a short-lived flight from B to C. Never A to Z.

 In another chapter, Thorondor again comes screeching down from the mountain just when Morgoth is about to break apart the body of Fingolfin—the High King of the Noldor, who he’d just slain—and scratches the Dark Lord right in the face!
 And it totally leaves a scar.
 Good bird!